-On April 10, 2007, Yuchai signed a Cooperation Framework Agreement with Zhejiang Geely Holding Group Co., Ltd or Geely and Zhejiang Yilun Machinery Company Limited or Yinlun to consider establishing a proposed company to develop diesel engines for passenger cars in China.
+On April 10, 2007, Yuchai signed a Cooperation Framework Agreement with Zhejiang Geely Holding Group Co., Ltd. or Geely and Zhejiang Yinlun Machinery Company Limited or Yinlun to consider establishing a proposed company to develop diesel engines for passenger cars in China.
 Yuchai was to be the largest shareholder followed by Geely as the second largest shareholder.
-In December 2007, further to the Cooperation Framework Agreement, Yuchai entered into an Equity Joint Venture Agreement with Geely and Yinlun, to form two joint entities in Tiantai, Zhejiang Province and Jining, Shandong Province.
+In December 2007, further to the Cooperation Framework Agreement, Yuchai entered into an Equity Joint Venture Agreement with Geely and Yinlun, to form two joint entities in Tiantai, Zhejiang province and Jining, Shandong province.
 The entities will be primarily engaged in the development, production and sales of a proprietary diesel engine and its parts for passenger vehicles.
-Yuchai will be the controlling shareholder with 52% with Geely and Yinlun holding 30 % and 18 % shareholding respectively in both entities.
-These two entities have been duly incorporated.
+Yuchai will be the controlling shareholder have been duly incorporated.

-In December 2007, Yuchai purchased a subsidiary, Guangxi Yulin Hotel Company Ltd ("Yulin Hotel Company").
+In December 2007, Yuchai purchased a subsidiary, Guangxi Yulin Hotel Company Ltd. ("Yulin Hotel Company").